NicolaOrritos/nicolaorritos.github.io/README.md

 <img src="images/mezzobusto.small.jpg" style="float:right;margin:0;">

-Hi, I'm Nicola Orritos, proud son, stubborn boyfriend, older brother, Sardinian man and software craftsman.
+Hi, I'm Nicola Orritos, software craftsman (and a few more things).

 I live in Cagliari, Sardinia and I work as a software architect at [Xorovo](http://www.xorovo.com "Xorovo"), an [Applix Group](http://www.applixgroup.com/ "Applix Group") company.
 I was born October, 22 in 1983 and I've always lived in Sardinia.